 this life.
 For someone who will have lost rewards, they will have lost things

 of great value; and it will not be a pleasant experience.
 But they will still

 be saved, and they will still be allowed to enter the

 In First Corinthians 3:16-17 the Bible says, "Know you not that you are the

-But since Jesus, things are different.
+But since Jesus died on the cross, things are different.
 There no longer is a tabernacle and there no longer is a temple that is made with stones.
 In the age in which we live, God has established the church.
 And the church that belongs to Jesus is not a building.
 His church is not a building, because His church is made up of people.
 The Spirit of God can no longer be found in His greatest manifestation in a building, but now the Spirit is with His people.
 The Spirit dwells in us individually, and He dwells within the group.
 And wherever the Spirit of God is, God expects there to be holiness.
 God wants His church to be a holy church, made up of holy individuals.

 We just finished reading the verses in First